Nevue Fine Art Marketing

 Reference image courtasy of Pixabay.

-I chose this reference image because of how the light hits the lemon hanging from the lemon tree.
+I chose this reference image because the light hits the lemon hanging from the lemon tree.
 The shadows and the texture of the lemon will be a challenge but will be a great practice to enhance drawing soft value changes.

 Drawing Supplies